Search our site

 Recording the future

-The Visconti Studio has already produced music with singer-songwriter Mary Epworth, the band Artbreak, and recorded material for Oly Ralfe's new album as well as for the group Flight Brigade.
+The Visconti Studio has already produced music with singer-songwriter Mary Epworth, the band Artbreak, and recorded material for Oly Ralfe's new album and for the group Flight Brigade.
 Over time, the research team expects to produce a number of significant outputs, from musicological publications to records, tracks and albums, videos and interviews.

 A public-facing archive